mcabbott/TensorCast.jl/docs/src/basics.md

   ⋅   ⋅  30
 ```

-All indices appearing on the left must also appear on the right.
+All indices appearing on the right must also appear on the left.
 There is no implicit sum over repeated indices on different tensors.
 To sum over things, you need `@reduce` or `@matmul`, described on the next page.